| Regional Foods | Cooking Articles

 Prepare your smoker according to manufacturer's directions:

-Electric Smoker (see photo on the left), and I like to use either alder or cherry wood (any hard wood will work
+I have an Electric Smoker (see photo on the left), and I like to use either alder or cherry wood (any hard wood will work

 just fine).
 Smoking temperature of your smoker should be between 200 to 225 degrees F. (no higher).